Paper Towns: An Existential Mystery

 The passion to have a richer life experience, a deeper understanding of things, and to escape the average and everyday is one response to human mortality.
 When confronted with the limits of human existence–the realization that we all have an “expiration date”–most people will seek comfort in convention, structure, and predictability.
 Some individuals, however, will disregard convention and take risks in an effort to get the most out of their existence.
 These individuals will remain perpetual outsiders, a sentiment expressed by Margo when she stares out a window of the SunTrust Center down onto Orlando and describes it as a “paper town” filled with fake people, “not even hard enough to be made of plastic.”
 At this moment, she reveals how alone she feels despite her apparently carefree, spontaneous life.

 Inevitably, you end up asking yourself, am I Quentin or Margo?
 I can safely say I have been both at various times in my life, and the ability to identify with both characters added to the enjoyment of the film.
 Its refusal to tie up neatly at the end also appealed to me.
 After all, sometimes the guy doesn’t get the girl, and often times our expectations fall far short of reality.
 But the desire to find meaning in life in the face of death is something we can all identify with.
 Life and death is, after all, the ultimate mystery.

-Posted on September 4, 2016, in Film and Television, Reviews and tagged Agloe, Cara Delevingne, culture, John Green, Legend Tripping, Movies, Nat Wolff, New York, Paper Towns.
+Posted on September 4, 2016, in Film and Television, Movies, Reviews and tagged Agloe, Cara Delevingne, culture, John Green, Legend Tripping, Movies, Nat Wolff, New York, Paper Towns.
 Bookmark the permalink.
 Leave a comment.